 Who we are

-Marisa Heath is the Chief Executive for the Alliance and she brings over 17 years of experience working on policy and campaigns alongside a strong vision for collaboration and joined up working.
-Marisa has worked on legislation around animal welfare, farming and environment at national and local level with a wide range of NGOs, businesses and politicians.
+Marisa Heath is the Alliance’s Chief Executive.
+She brings over 17 years of experience working on policy and campaigns alongside a strong vision for collaboration and joined up working.
+Marisa has worked on legislation around animal welfare, farming and the environment at the national and local levels with various NGOs, businesses and politicians.

 Why we exist

-Consumers are increasingly shifting to more plant-based eating, which is an emerging economic opportunity for the UK.
-Over two million Britons are vegans and vegetarians, and a quarter of the population now describe themselves as ‘flexitarians’.
+Consumers are increasingly shifting to more plant-based eating, which is an emerging economic opportunity for the U.K. Over two million Britons are vegans and vegetarians, and a quarter of the population now describe themselves as ‘flexitarians’.
 Already this country is a leading market for plant-based consumption, buying a third of all plant-based alternatives sold in Europe.
-It is right that there is a UK voice for the plant-based food sector which can advocate for fair policy to support growth and innovation.
+So there should be a U.K. voice for the plant-based food sector which can advocate for fair policy to support growth and innovation.

-There is also a major environmental opportunity for the UK to fairly transition to a more sustainable, healthier, and secure food system.
-Increasing the production and consumption of plant-based food and drinks can improve our public health and our national food security, and reduce our carbon emissions in line with the UK’s net zero by 2050 commitment.
-There is a range of policy work taking shape around farming and land management as well as health and well-being and the plant-based sector plays a key role in providing solutions in regards to more sustainable food provision and the need to reduce intensive farming practices for the production of meat and dairy.
+There is also a significant environmental opportunity for the U.K. to transition to a more sustainable, healthier, and secure food system.
+Increasing the production and consumption of plant-based food and drinks can improve our public health and national food security and reduce our carbon emissions in line with the U.K.’s net zero by 2050 commitment.
+There is a range of policy work around farming and land management as well as health and well-being.
+The plant-based sector plays a key role in providing solutions regarding more sustainable food provision and the need to reduce intensive farming practices for producing meat and dairy.